Three-Time NASCAR Sprint Cup Series Champion

 Eyebrows were raised on July 10, 2008 when Stewart announced that after spending his entire NASCAR career with Joe Gibbs Racing, he was leaving to become a driver/owner in the Sprint Cup Series with Stewart-Haas Racing.
 The last driver/owner to win a Sprint Cup race was Ricky Rudd on Sept.
 27, 1998 at Martinsville (Va.)
 Speedway, so many pundits saw Stewart’s new undertaking as a massive, if not impossible, challenge.

 But Stewart ended a 375-race winless streak for driver/owners when he won the Sprint Cup race June 7 at Pocono (Pa.)
 Raceway – the first of four point-paying victories he earned in 2009.
 He also broke another streak the previous week when he took the championship point lead after finishing second at Dover (Del.)
 International Speedway.
 Not since Alan Kulwicki on Nov.
 15, 1992 had a driver/owner led the point standings, but there was Stewart, 556 races later, atop the points – a position he held for 13 straight weeks before being reseeded for the final, 10-race Chase for the Championship.
-Stewart one-upped this accomplishment in 2011 when he won the Sprint Cup championship, becoming the first driver/owner to win a title since Kulwicki in 1992.
+Stewart one-upped this accomplishment in 2011 when he won the Sprint Cup championship, becoming the first driver/owner to win the title since Kulwicki in 1992.
 Stewart was only the third driver/owner to become champion in the last 30 years, as Petty’s seventh and final championship in 1979 had been the last for a driver/owner until Kulwicki’s in 1992.

 Often overlooked in Stewart’s transition to a driver/owner in the elite Sprint Cup ranks was his long, successful history as a team owner in other racing series.